Catering Contract Agreement TemplatePRO PLUS

 When you write a contract, your intention is for the client to sign it (which will more likely happen if they can trust you).
 So, when conducting business, indicating in your simple agreement a statement of confidentiality will give it a professional image of "hush-hush" on certain matters that should not be leaked, which the client will definitely approve of.

 2. Make the Terms and Conditions Clear

-This is the most important part of the contract and must be thoroughly discussed between you and the client.
-The terms and conditions of the basic agreement include (but are not limited to) payment obligations, terms of concluding disputes, terms of confidentiality (as mentioned above), and the terms of termination.
+This is the most important part of any confidential agreement and must be thoroughly discussed between you and the client.
+The terms and conditions include (but are not limited to) payment obligations, terms of concluding disputes, terms of confidentiality (as mentioned above), and the terms of termination.
 Make sure that these are clear to both you and the client—the methods of payment are doable and benefit both parties, the terms of concluding disputes keep misunderstandings from, as much as possible, turning into lawsuits, and that the terms of termination are fair to both parties.
 Consent is the key so that the terms and conditions can be valid as it implies that both parties agree on them and see them as just and fair.

 3. Use Simple Words

-Though there are some cases where legal terms are the better choice of words in making a simple contract, usually it's the simple and understandable contracts that yield good results.
-The less you use terms like "conglomeration" and "henceforth" and the more you use concise and direct sentences, the easier it is to understand what you are offering to the client and the more likely they'll read, understand, and eventually sign it.
+Though there are some cases where legal terms are the better choice of words in making a basic agreement, usually it's the simple and understandable contracts that yield good results.
+The less you use terms like "conglomeration" and "henceforth" and the more you use concise and direct sentences, the easier it is to understand what you are offering to the client, and the more likely they'll read, understand, and eventually sign it.

 4. Properly Determine Both Parties